devExcale/acsai-obsidian/Systems and Networking/Unit 2/Internet/Network Layer.md

 A sender sends a single copy of the IP packet to the multicast group's IP address, and routers in the network replicate and forward the packet only to those interfaces connected to hosts that have joined the multicast group.

+> [!tip] Multicasting Usages
+>
-Multicasting is used for applications such as video streaming, online gaming, and real-time communication, where the same data needs to be distributed to multiple recipients simultaneously.
+> Multicasting is used for applications such as video streaming, online gaming, and real-time communication, where the same data needs to be distributed to multiple recipients simultaneously.

-Multicast routing protocols, such as PIM (Protocol Independent Multicast), are used to manage the distribution of multicast packets and maintain multicast group membership information.